-2.10 Widows and Orphans pension

-Purpose To outline the eligibility requirements for the payment of the Widows and

-Orphans Pension and the amount payable.

-Eligibility Only public officers who commenced work before May 1979 can benefit from this pension.
-The widow and children of public officers who occupied a pensionable post and contributed to the Widows and Orphans scheme are entitled to this pension.
-Contributors to this scheme who were confirmed as pensionable on a personal basis also qualify for this pension.
-Procedure The pension is payable to the widow of the contributor and the children of the widow or in some cases children of the deceased from a previous marriage; where these dependants are under eighteen years of age.
-The amount of the Pension that the widow receives cannot exceed €76.87 per month.
-This amount is awarded over and above the Social Security pension.
+- Purpose To outline the eligibility requirements for the payment of the Widow's and Orphan's Pension Scheme and the amount payable. - Eligibility Only public officers who contributed voluntary towards the Widow's and Orphan's scheme up to 30th April 1979 could benefit from this pension.
+The widow and children of public officers who occupied a pensionable post and contributed voluntary to the Widow's and Orphan's scheme are entitled to this pension.
+Contributors to this voluntary scheme who were confirmed as pensionable on a personal basis also qualify for this pension. - Procedure The pension is payable to the widow of the contributor and the children of the widow or in some cases children of the deceased from a previous marriage, where these dependants are under eighteen years of age.